IIP-Design/iip-static-assets/Commons/UploadVideoDoc.md

 4. On the bottom of the Project Details Page, you can view the files that have been added to the project: SRT Files, Additional Files, and Videos in Project.

+Click on the Videos in Project at the bottom of the page to add metadata to the language versions of the video.
+Clicking on them will open an edit window.

 ![Project Files Summary Section](https://iip-static-assets.s3.amazonaws.com/Images/upload_content_video_support_files.jpg)

 5. **Check the box** to agree to the Terms of Use for Content Commons.